digiscot/digiscot-website/pages/challenge-fund-guidance.md

 ---
 layout: page
-title: Challenge Fund
+title: Challenge Fund guidance notes
-excerpt: There are great digital participation projects going on across Scotland.
-We want to support existing projects to do more, and encourage new projects to get started.
+excerpt: Additional guidance notes for applying to the third round of the Digital Participation Challenge Fund which is supporting digital inclusion projects across Scotland.
 permalink: /resources/challenge-fund/guidance/
 ---